Scientific Research Positions and Recruitments

 Salaries are set by the employer, within fully-loaded cost parameters provided by the civil service sponsor, and are coordinated between the university partners in order to minimize differences between partners.
-CRESST II salaries for Ph.D. fresh are generally equivalent to the NASA Postdoctoral Fellow base salary (for the DC area).
+CRESST II compensation packages for recent Ph.D. are generally competitive with Physics and Astronomy PostDocs for the DC area.
 Salaries for more senior researchers are set on a case-by-case basis, based on scientific productivity, research experience, skill set, and the nature of the position.
 Promotions and salary increases are based on merit.

 Appointments are typically one year renewable, though some may be of 2-3 year duration, depending on the situation.
 Assistant Research Scientist appointees and above become faculty members of their respective employing institutions.

 CRESST II scientists are encouraged to write research proposals both as co-investigators as well as principal investigators.
 Successful PI proposals are awarded through grants to the partner institution, on behalf of the PI.
 Generally-speaking, PI proposals must be submitted by the CRESST II partner only after the scientist has become an employee of the university.

 While the positions are soft money, CRESST II works on the basis of an annual budget and many positions are associated with developing and operating missions at GSFC and hence have a funding lifetime of several to many years.

 For more information on CRESST II research scientist positions, especially from current NPPs at NASA/GSFC, please contact the CRESST II Program Manager.

 XRISM Support Scientist at NASA/GSFC (The position will remain available until filled.
 Applications received by September 21, 2021 will receive best consideration.)